Most Pain Treatments Damned With Faint Praise

 Fighting over scraps

-The science of painful problems is still surprisingly rudimentary and preliminary.
+The science of painful problems is still generally rudimentary and preliminary, late to the evidence-based medicine party.
 We can try to critically assess it, and I do, but “replication needed” is usually all that really needs to be said.
-That covers all the bases.
+That covers most of the bases.
 At the end of the day, if slightly promising results cannot be confirmed by other researchers, it doesn’t really matter what was wrong with the original research.
-Either a treatment works well enough to consistently produce impressive results … or it doesn’t.
+Either a treatment works well enough to consistently produce measurably useful results for some patients, or it doesn’t.

-Controversy about many popular therapies is much ado about not much, and we’re mostly fighting over pathetic scraps of evidence.
+Controversy about many popular treatments and therapies is much ado about not much, mostly just fighting over pathetic scraps of evidence of minor effects.
 After decades of study, the effectiveness of a therapy should be clear and significant in order to justify its continued existence or “more study.”
 If it’s still hopelessly mired in controversy after so many years — more than a century in some cases (*cough* homeopathy *cough*) — how good can it possibly be?
 Why would anyone — patient or professional — feel enthusiastic about a therapy that can’t clearly show its superiority in a fair scientific test?
 Where’s the value in even debating a therapy that is clearly not working any miracles, that has a trivial benefit at best?

 Science, as they say, really delivers the goods: missions to Mars, long lives, the internet.
 A therapy has to deliver the goods.
 It’s got to help most people a fair amount and most of the time … or who cares?